Approx. 12 samples sent to U.S. CDC for COVID-19 testing

 Maine CDC has received new testing equipment, according to a press release, and the state lab staff is calibrating it and “taking other steps to prepare for testing within the next several days.”

 According to the CDC website, Maine is one of six states that is not yet set up for testing.
-Wyoming, Oklahoma, Alabama, West Virginia, and Ohio are also currently in the process of getting set up for offical testing.
+Wyoming, Oklahoma, Alabama, West Virginia, and Ohio are also currently in the process of getting set up for official testing.
+Robert Long of the Maine CDC said until recently no state labs were authorized to do COVID-19 testing.

+"As U.S. CDC began authorizing state labs to conduct COVID-19 testing, priority was given to states with confirmed cases or greatest need," Long said.

 On Tuesday, MaineHealth expanded the guidelines for surveilling, testing, and monitoring to align with new CDC guidelines.